akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 ## Creating Actors

-An actor can create, or _spawn_, an arbitrary number of child actors, which in turn can spawn children of their own, thus forming an actor hierarchy. @unidoc[akka.actor.typed.ActorSystem] hosts the hierarchy and there can be only one _root actor_, actor at the top of the hierarchy of the `ActorSystem`.
+An actor can create, or _spawn_, an arbitrary number of child actors, which in turn can spawn children of their own, thus forming an actor hierarchy. @apidoc[akka.actor.typed.ActorSystem] hosts the hierarchy and there can be only one _root actor_, actor at the top of the hierarchy of the `ActorSystem`.
 The lifecycle of a child actor is tied to the parent -- a child can stop itself or be stopped at any time but it can never outlive its parent.